DecoderTracker: Decoder-Only Method for Multiple-Object Tracking: Experiments

+\textbf{Datasets:} To validate the performance of DecoderTracker and DecoderTracker +, we evaluated the method on three demanding datasets: DanceTrack\cite{sunDanceTrackMultiObjectTracking2022}, MOT17\cite{milanMOT16BenchmarkMultiObject2016}, and KITTI\cite{geigerAreWeReady2012}.
+DanceTrack is a vast dataset designed for human tracking, showcasing scenarios with occlusion, frequent crossovers, uniform appearances, and varied body gestures.
+Comprising 100 videos featuring diverse dance styles, it underscores the significance of motion analysis in multi-object tracking.
+MOT17 focuses on the tracking of multiple objects in public spaces, primarily by pedestrians.
+The dataset includes seven scenes, divided into training and testing clips, providing object detection annotations suitable for both online and offline tracking approaches.
+KITTI covers stereo, flow, odometry, detection and tracking; we use its multi-object tracking split for evaluation.

-We assessed our model using widely recognized Multiple Object Tracking (MOT) evaluation metrics.
-The primary metrics employed for evaluation included High Overlap Tracking Accuracy (HOTA), Association Accuracy (AssA), Identity F1 Score (IDF1)\cite{ristani2016performance,luiten2021hota}, Multi-Object Tracking Accuracy (MOTA), and others.
-These metrics collectively provided a comprehensive and robust evaluation of our model's tracking performance.
+\textbf{Evaluation Metrics}: We assessed our method using widely recognized MOT evaluation metrics.
+The primary metrics employed for evaluation include HOTA, AssA, DetA ,IDF1 and MOTA\cite{ristani2016performance,luiten2021hota}.
+These metrics collectively provided a comprehensive and robust evaluation of our method's tracking performance.
 HOTA assessed the tracking accuracy based on the spatial and temporal overlap between predicted and ground truth tracks.
 AssA measured the quality of associations between objects, while IDF1 quantified the accuracy of identity tracking.
 MOTA offered an overall evaluation of tracking accuracy, considering false positives, false negatives, and identity switches.
-These metrics formed the basis for a thorough evaluation of our model's tracking capabilities.
+These metrics formed the basis for a thorough evaluation of our method's tracking capabilities.